krupalshah/Composer/README.md

 #### Validating Task Output
 A task output must be `non-null`.
 Any task in a chain that receives `null` as an input will discontinue further execution.

 Use `thenContinueIf()` to validate the task output before it is used as an input of dependent tasks.
-If condition specified returns false, you will receive a `ComposerException` on the `ErrorStream` provided.
+If the condition specified returns false, you will receive a `ComposerException` on the `ErrorStream` provided.
 Further execution will be discontinued and downstream consuming tasks will receive `null` as a result.

 For example, in the first scenario, consider that you want to check the status and size of the data in response before converting to csv: